 Located in the first gallery off the lower lobby, this multiuse space is intended to support the needs of the university and greater Columbus communities by offering timely short film programs, creative and practical tools, and an accommodating environment for conversation and connection.

-This fall, Free Space will feature daily film screenings in a series of three programs.
+This fall, Free Space featured daily film screenings in a series of three programs.
 The first, Film Activism: Cinetracts ’20 Expanded, spotlights works that investigate themes of political commentary and social justice by participants in the Wexner Center Artist Residency Award project Cinetracts ’20.
 The second series is curated by NO EVIL EYE, a radical microcinema cofounded by Columbus-based creatives Ingrid Raphael and Rooney Elmi; and the third by Ohio-born artist and filmmaker Cameron Granger.
-Running parallel to these programs is Community Reel, which invites local youth to submit their own short films for screening in the gallery and online.
+Running parallel to these programs was Community Reel, which invited local youth to submit their own short films for screening in the gallery and online.

-Free Space is available by reservation for class discussions and small group meetings.
-Guests looking to connect with Wex staff or community volunteers can attend weekly “office hours” organized by our Learning and Public Practice department in and near Free Space.
-Bring homework questions, request assistance with a project, talk with us about Wex programming, or drop in just to say hi.
-Not on site?
-Call or text our hotline anytime at (614) 813-3416 to share thoughts, ask questions, and offer feedback.
+This edition of Free Space closed November 20 due to COVID-19; watch for future iterations on wexarts.org.
+Like the fall 2020 edition, future Free Space programs may be available by reservation for class discussions and small group meetings and offer “office hours” organized by our Learning and Public Practice department where patrons are invited to bring homework questions, request assistance with a project, talk with us about Wex programming, or drop in just to say hi.

-Presented amid the most contested presidential election in American history and massive social upheaval surrounding the entwined public health issues of systemic racism and the COVID-19 pandemic, the Wexner Center’s fall exhibitions highlight work from a diverse group of artists examining the tenets of American democracy, representative structures, and modes of political discourse.
-Discover more about the other exhibitions on view.
+Presented amid the most contested presidential election in American history and massive social upheaval surrounding the entwined public health issues of systemic racism and the COVID-19 pandemic, the Wexner Center’s fall exhibitions showcased work from a diverse group of artists examining the tenets of American democracy, representative structures, and modes of political discourse.

 Free Space is organized by the Wexner Center’s Lucy I. Zimmerman (Exhibitions); David Filipi, Jennifer Lange, Layla Muchnik-Benali, and Chris Stults (Film/Video); Dionne Custer Edwards, Jean Pitman, Alana Ryder, and Jo Snyder (Learning and Public Practice); and guest curators NO EVIL EYE (Rooney Elmi and Ingrid Raphael) and Cameron Granger.
 It is created in dialogue with numerous university partners and local artists and educators, including Tala Kanani, Bobby T. Luck, Claudia Owusu, and Jonna Twigg of the Learning and Public Practice Community Artist Residency group.